marcentusch/mo-site-starter/README.md

 - Caches assets for offline mode with a service worker
 - Is set up for Progressive Web App, so users on mobile will be asked if they want to add the site to their home page
 - Has 100 points in all Lighthouse categories(at least when deployed on Netlify)
+- Uses system font face so we avoid waiting on google fonts and will have familiar font dependent upon which device the user is coming from.
+Copied from how GitHub does it

 # Development